PP723/PP723/README.md

 </h1>

 <h3  align = "center">
- <b>Passionate entry-level data analytics professional with a robust background in statistical analysis, data manipulation, and visualization.
+ <b>Experienced data analytics professional with a robust background in statistical analysis, data manipulation, and visualization.
 Skilled in Python, Power BI, and SQL.
 Demonstrated experience in conducting project-based data analysis and interpretation.
 </b>
 </h3>